pushprajzala98/freeCodeCamp/docs/how-to-open-a-pull-request.md

     ![Image - Comparing forks when making a pull request](/docs/images/github/comparing-forks-for-pull-request.png)

-3. Submit the pull request from your branch to freeCodeCamp's `master` branch.
+3. Submit the pull requests from your branch to freeCodeCamp's `master` branch.

 4. In the body of your PR include a more detailed summary of the changes you made and why.